What is the difference between low-smoke halogen-free wires and flame-retardant wires?

 Mandatory scenarios: crowded public places (e.g. subways, airports, hospitals, schools).

-RecoMMended scenarios: high-rise buildings, communication base stations, nuclear power plants, and other places with high safety requirements.
+Recommended scenarios: high-rise buildings, communication base stations, nuclear power plants, and other places with high safety requirements.

 Flame retardant wires: